 That said, if you’re going to have conversations about contentious stuff, like sexuality and gender, you’re going to need coping mechanisms to prevent letting it get to you too much.
 To help you with that, following are my top ten suggestions to not let someone ruin your day:

-8. Remember/focus on the people who support and understand you, like your family, your friends, and Bill Cosby.
+Remember/focus on the people who support and understand you, like your family, your friends, and Neil Patrick Harris.

 Hope that helps, Angie!
 If it doesn’t, please don’t tell me.
 I’m not sure if I can emotionally handle that right now.
 I just had my puppy stolen.